dotherightthing/generator-wpdtrt-plugin-boilerplate/README.md

 1. Token description: `automatic releases for yourtravisname/wpdtrt-yourpluginname`
 1. Select scopes > repo > `public_repo`

-Tip: This key should not be encrypted.
-Wrap the value in single quotes (`'...'`) for maximum compatibility with Bash.
+Tip: This key should not be encrypted, nor wrapped in single quote marks.

 #### Private Packagist (optional)